Davis Center: Trump and M&T concessions

-Renovations
+Replacement

-Plans for renovating Lasker Rink dated to 2015.
-In November 2015, a few weeks after the start of the 2015-2016 skating season, faulty drainage forced an emergency closure of Lasker Rink; at the time, the rink was planned to remain closed for the rest of the season.
+Plans for replacing Lasker Rink date to 2015.
+In November 2015, a few weeks after the start of the 2015–2016 skating season, faulty drainage forced an emergency closure of the rink; at the time, the rink was planned to remain closed for the rest of the season.
 After repairs to the rink progressed at a faster rate than originally expected, it reopened two weeks after the initial closure.
 A $150 million project to replace Lasker Rink with a new facility was officially announced in 2018.
 Initial plans called for the project to be completed by 2023.
+At the time, the rink was prone to flooding, and it stood empty for several months a year, when it could not be used as either a pool or a rink due to cool weather.
+In addition, the rink's paint had begun to peel.

+The Central Park Conservancy hosted public hearings on the plans.
+Neighborhood residents expressed concern about the possibility of the rink closing and the fact that the conservancy was more involved in projects near wealthier neighborhoods at the southern end of the park.
 Updated plans were published in 2019, in which the rink would be closed between late 2021 and 2024.
 Some $150 million was to be budgeted to the project, but the renovation itself would cost $110 million, while proposed new programming would cost $40 million, The city had budgeted $50 million and the Central Park Conservancy was raising the remainder.
 As part of the plan, the Loch running underneath Lasker Rink would be restored to a more natural state, necessitating the demolition of the existing rink's bulky structure and surrounding paths.
-A boardwalk would be added along the newly restored Loch, and a new year-round facility would be built east of the site of the previous rink.
-The facility would be built to Leadership in Energy and Environmental Design (LEED) Gold standards and would be set within a slope, containing a new pool that would be located at a lower elevation than the previous pool.
-During winters, ice skaters would be allowed to skate on the boardwalk and the Loch by means of synthetic ice placed on the boardwalk.
+The new center would be built on the shore of the Harlem Meer lake.
+This would reconnect the Loch with the North Woods.

 Demolition and reconstruction was scheduled to begin in early 2021, and a groundbreaking ceremony for the project began in September 2021.
+As part of the project, a temporary dam was constructed around the Meer, allowing workers to develop the pool and rink behind the dam.
+By late 2024, the cost of the new Lasker Rink's reconstruction had risen to $160 million; the Central Park Conservancy provided $100 million of this funding, while the city government provided the remaining balance.
+At the time, the rink and pool were planned to open in 2025.
+The rink was planned to be renamed for several donors who had provided funds for the rink's reconstruction.
+That November, it was announced that the new recreation center would be known as Davis Center at the Harlem Meer.
+The Central Park Conservancy announced in March 2025 that the new recreation center would open on April 26, and Davis Center opened as scheduled on that date.
+In contrast to Lasker Rink, which had been leased out to private operators, Davis Center was managed directly by the Central Park Conservancy.
+The Gottesman Pool opened within Davis Center in June 2025.